poomkusa/cryptonoti/README.md

 to do:
 - construct database, CRUD operation
-- serverside code to check for coin price (maybe 30sec)
+- serverside code to check for coin price (maybe crawl web or call api every 30sec)